Results of the 2020 fastMRI Challenge for Machine Learning MR Image Reconstruction: Methods

 \subsection{Data Set}

 For the 2020 challenge we used brain MRI data.
-The neuroimaging subset of the fastMRI data has been described in an updated version of the arXiv paper \cite{zbontar2018fastmri}.
+The neuroimaging subset of the fastMRI data has been described in an updated version of the arXiv paper~\cite{zbontar2018fastmri}, with further information included in the supplemental material for this paper.
 It includes 6,970 scans (3,001 at 1.5 T, 3,969 at 3 T) collected at NYU Langone Health on Siemens scanners using T1, T1 post-contrast, T2, and FLAIR acquisitions.
 Unlike the knee challenge, this data set exhibits a wide variety of reconstruction matrix sizes.
 A summary of the data for the two main track splits is shown in Table \ref{tab:main_track_data}.
 Of these 6,970 scans, 565 were withheld for evaluation in the challenge.
 In addition to standard HIPAA-compliant anonymization practices, all scans were cropped at the level of the orbital rim, preserving only the top part of the head.

 For the challenge, the 565 scans were augmented further by 329 non-Siemens scans for the Transfer track.
 GE data were collected at NYU Langone Health and Philips data were collected on volunteers by clinical partner sites of Philips Healthcare of North America.
 Since the Philips data was collected on volunteers, this subsplit had no post-contrast imaging.
 One difficulty of the Transfer track was the fact that the GE data did not contain frequency oversampling.
 The lack of frequency oversampling was due to automatic removal during the analog-to-digital conversion process on the GE scanner.